pdimens/harpy/haplotagdata.md

 #### where the barcodes go
 Chromium 10X linked-reads have a particular format where the barcode is the leading 16 bases of the read.
 However, haplotagging data **does not use that format**, nor do the tools implemented in Harpy work correctly with it.
-Simply put, haplotagging sequences should look like regular FASTQ files of inserts and the barcode is stored in a `BX:Z:AxxCxxBxxDxx` tag in the read header.
+Once demultiplexed, haplotagging sequences should look like regular FASTQ files of inserts and the barcode is stored in a `BX:Z:AxxCxxBxxDxx` tag in the read header.
 Again, **do not include the barcode in the sequence**.

 ### Read headers
-Like mentioned immediately above this sentence, the haplotag barcode is expected to be stored in the `BX:Z:` tag in the read header.
+Like just mentioned, the haplotag barcode is expected to be stored in the `BX:Z:` tag in the read header.
 This information is retained through the various Harpy steps.
 An example read header could look like:
 ``` example valid read header
 @A00814:267:HTMH3DRXX:2:1101:4580:1000 BX:Z:A02C01B11D46        RX:Z:GAAACGACCAACA+CGAACACGTTAGC   QX:Z:F,FFFFFFFFFFF+FF,FFF:FFFFFF